yayayapanterrra/prioritization-tests/README.md

 Input datasets used in this repository remain under the original licenses specified by their respective authors and sources:

+- [BigFaultMatrix](https://github.com/dathpo/Test_Case_Prioritisation_-_Genetic_Algorithm) — see its repository for license details.
+- [Defects4J](https://github.com/rjust/defects4j) — see its repository for license details.
-- [BugsInPy](https://github.com/soarsmu/BugsInPy) — see its repository for license details.
+- [tcp-methods](https://github.com/oneren38/tcp-methods) — see its repository for license details.

 ## Warranty